-- Ensuring that we practise safe recruitment in checking the suitability of all staff and volunteers to work with our pupils and prevent unsuitable people working with children and young people - Raising pupil awareness of child protection issues and equipping pupils with the skills to keep them safe - Developing, and then implementing, systematic procedures for identifying, monitoring and reporting cases, of suspected cases, of abuse, and training staff to use these procedures effectively by knowing their responsibilities in identifying and reporting cases of abuse - Supporting vulnerable pupils and those in difficult circumstances, as well as supporting those pupils who have been abused in accordance with their agreed protection plan - Establishing a safe environment in which children can learn and thrive. - Each child is unique; Action taken by child welfare organisations should be child-centred taking account of a child's cultural, ethnic and religious background, their gender, their sexual orientation, their individual ability and special needs. - Adults who work with children are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.
+- Knowing that safeguarding and promoting the welfare of children is everyone's responsibility, whilst maintaining a professional attitude of it could happen here and acting without delay to protect our children by reporting anything that might suggest a child is being abused or neglected - Ensuring that we practise safe recruitment in checking the suitability of all staff and volunteers to work with our pupils and prevent unsuitable people working with children and young people and maintaining an accurate and up to date Single Central Register (SCR) - Raising pupil awareness of child protection issues and equipping pupils with the skills to keep them safe from all forms of abuse - Supporting vulnerable pupils and those in difficult circumstances, as well as supporting those pupils who have been abused in accordance with their agreed protection plan - Establishing a safe environment in which children can learn and thrive. - Making adults who work with children understand their responsibilities regarding safeguarding and child protection (both online and offline) and that they are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Providing effective, relevant, and ongoing training and development for all staff, governors and volunteers (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) - Maintaining clear procedures in line with the latest guidance for reporting allegations against staff members